NativeScript/docs-v7/ApiReference/ui/page/README.md

 Object | Description
 ------|------------
+[NavigatedData](../../ui/page/NavigatedData.md) | Defines the data for the page navigation events.
-[NavigatedData](../../ui/page/NavigatedData.md) | Defines the data for the Page.navigatedTo event.
+[ShownModallyData](../../ui/page/ShownModallyData.md) | Defines the data for the Page.shownModally event.
 [Options](../../ui/page/Options.md) | Provides a set with most common option used to create a page instance.
 [AndroidMenuItemOptions](../../ui/page/AndroidMenuItemOptions.md) |